 In this blog post about the NAB radio show, Paul McLane (Radio World editor) discusses the reduction of technical people in attendance at the conference.
 Consolidation has brought about many changes in the broadcasting industry, engineering has not been immune to these changes.

-Because of consolidation, engineering staffs have been reduced or completely replaced by contract engineering firms.
-Since the Great Recession of 2008-09 this trend has picked up speed.
-Expect it to continue to the point where large broadcasting companies employ one engineering staff administrator at the top, several regional engineering supervisors in the middle and the bulk of the work performed will be done by regional contract engineering firms.
+Because of consolidation, engineering staff has been reduced or completely replaced by contract engineering firms.
+Since the Great Recession of 2008-09, this trend has picked up speed.
+Expect it to continue to the point where large broadcasting companies employ one engineering staff administrator at the top, and several regional engineering supervisors in the middle, and the bulk of the work performed will be done by regional contract engineering firms.

 For the future of radio and radio engineering, I see the following trends developing:

-- National formats will be introduced.
-Clear Channel already does this somewhat with it’s talk radio formats.
-Look for more standardization and national music formats for CHR, Country, Rock, Oldies, Nostalgia, etc. These were previously called “Satellite Radio” formats but I am sure that somebody will dust of and repackage the idea as something else.
+National formats will be introduced.
+Clear Channel already does this somewhat with its talk radio formats.
+Look for more standardization and national music formats for CHR, Country, Rock, Oldies, Nostalgia, etc. These were previously called “Satellite Radio” formats but I am sure that somebody will dust off and repackage the idea as something else.
 They will be somewhat like BBC Radio 1, where a single studio location is used with local markets having the ability to insert local commercials if needed.
-Some “local” niche formats will still exist and major markets where the majority of the money is, will continue to have localized radio.
+Some “local” niche formats will still exist and major markets where the majority of the money is will continue to have localized radio.

-- Audio distribution will move further into the Audio Over IP realm using private WANs for larger facilities, public networks with VPN for smaller facilities.
+Audio distribution will move further into the Audio Over IP realm using private WANs for larger facilities, and public networks with VPN for smaller facilities.
 AOIP consoles like the Wheatstone Vorsis and the Telos Axia will become the installation standard.
-These consoles are remote controllable and interface directly with existing IP networks for audio distribution and control.
-Satellite terminals will become backup distribution or become two way IP networked.
+These consoles are remotely controllable and interface directly with existing IP networks for audio distribution and control.
+Satellite terminals will become backup distribution or become two-way IP networked.